bhdirect-ebooks/dev-docs/source/code/dictionaries.md

-# <span class="changes">Dictionaries</span>
+title: Dictionaries
+---

-## Dictionary File Conventions
+## Dictionary File Naming

-For our team, follow the file naming conventions for any dictionary front matter and back matter.
+For our team, follow the normal file naming conventions for any dictionary front matter and back matter.
 However, for the main dictionary content, do not use "chapter" in the file names.
 Instead, use the source language alphabet characters that correspond with the dictionary terms in each content document.

 As an example, an English dictionary would use the following names: